Make Sustainable Food the Default

-We encourage Jewish communities to adopt a plant-based default dining strategy, an approach that centers the Jewish values of protecting people, animals, and the planet.
+We encourage Jewish communities to serve plant-based meals by default, an approach that centers the Jewish values of protecting people, animals, and the planet.
 This is one of the most effective ways to shift our communal food culture to be inherently more sustainable and inclusive while preserving individual choice.

 Communities can subtly design their dining settings to encourage or “nudge” people toward a preferred behavior.
-One of these nudge strategies is to make meals plant-based by default, which sets plant-based foods as the standard, most appealing option.
+One of the most effective nudges is to make meals plant-based by default

-This is in contrast to most settings, which normalize industrial meat, fish, dairy, and eggs by including them as standard ingredients, with plant-based items sometimes offered as an alternative.
+With this strategy, plant-based foods are set as the main, most appealing option, with the option to offer diners a choice to order or request animal-based foods.
+This is in contrast to most settings, which normalize meat, fish, dairy, and eggs as the main option, with plant-based items sometimes offered as an alternative.

-This evidence-based strategy makes the more sustainable choice the easiest, go-to option for diners, since most people stick with the status quo.
+The goal of this evidence-based strategy is to make the more sustainable choice the easiest, go-to option for diners, since most people stick with the status quo.

 Benefits of Plant-Based Defaults

-Plant-based defaults can help communities achieve sustainability goals and create a more inclusive culture—with savings on cost and waste, and without draining resources or requiring an operational overhaul.
+Serving plant-based meals by default can help communities achieve their sustainability goals and create a more inclusive dining culture—with savings on cost and waste, and without draining resources or requiring an operational overhaul.

-Food production is responsible for 26% of global greenhouse gas emissions and the types of foods we buy and serve have a much more significant impact on our dietary carbon footprint than focusing on local sourcing, single-use plastic, and other greening tactics.
+• Food production is responsible for 26% of global greenhouse gas emissions.
+The types of food we buy and serve have an outsized impact on our dietary carbon footprint, greater than only sourcing local food or eliminating single-use plastic.

-Research shows that events with a plant-based default strategy can save up to ⅔ in greenhouse gas emissions and water use, along with up to ¾ savings in food-related land use, when compared to a typical event.
+Research shows that events serving plant-based meals by default can save up to ⅔ of food-related greenhouse gas emissions and water use, along with up to ¾ savings in land use, when compared to typical event foodservice.

 A default strategy creates an inclusive communal dining setting, ensuring that those with food allergies, intolerances, and cultural or religious dietary needs are respected and accommodated.